Aliases for EME1 Gene

 - Essential Meiotic Endonuclease 1 Homolog 2 3

 Previous GeneCards Identifiers for EME1 Gene

 This gene encodes a protein that complexes with methyl methanesulfonate-sensitive UV-sensitive 81 protein to form an endonuclease complex.
 The encoded protein interacts with specifc DNA structures including nicked Holliday junctions, 3'-flap structures and aberrant replication fork structures.
 This protein may be involved in repairing DNA damage and in maintaining genomic stability.
 Alternative splicing results in multiple transcript variants.[provided by RefSeq, Oct 2009]

 GeneCards Summary for EME1 Gene

 EME1 (Essential Meiotic Structure-Specific Endonuclease 1) is a Protein Coding gene.
-Diseases associated with EME1 include fanconi anemia, complementation group a.
-Among its related pathways are Homologous recombination and Resolution of D-Loop Structures.
+Among its related pathways are DNA Double-Strand Break Repair and Fanconi anemia pathway.
 GO annotations related to this gene include endonuclease activity and nuclease activity.
 An important paralog of this gene is EME2.

 UniProtKB/Swiss-Prot for EME1 Gene